MartinEesmaa/VVCEasy/FFMPEGVVC.md

 ### Changelog
 ```
+27/01/2024: Updated FFmpeg, vvenc, vvdec and others.
+Added libbs2b, libcdio and libmodplug features to Windows and Linux for DSP, Audio CD and MOD.
 26/01/2024: Updated FFmpeg & vvdec.
 Added libxavs & libsnappy features to Windows and Linux for Chinese AVS & Vidvox Hap external video encoders.
 19/01/2024: Updated FFmpeg, vvenc and vvdec.
 16/01/2024: Updated FFmpeg and added libspeex & libshine encoder features into FFmpeg VVCEasy builds for Windows & Linux.